JoshLoecker/MAPT/README.md

 ## Known Errors
-Deleting files from the `.temp` folder will cause the pipeline to regenerate these files, along with any output downstream
+Deleting files from the `.temp` folder will cause the pipeline to regenerate these files, along with any output downstream.
 If you experience any errors, contact joshua.loecker@usda.gov for assistance

 <!--stackedit_data: